John P. Bigelow: Bigelow-Tukey Riot

 Relations between Mayor Bigelow and Secretary of State Daniel Webster did not improve after the Shadrach Affair.
 In 1850, Bigelow had been scheduled to meet with George Thompson, a famous British abolitionist, who was holding a meeting at Faneuil Hall.
 When protesters interrupted the meeting by cheering for Webster, the police, acting under instructions from the mayor, did nothing to stop the disturbance.
 The incident became known as the Bigelow-Tukey Riot.

-A year later, when Daniel Webster petitioned the Board of Aldermen to hold a reception at Faneuil Hall, his permit was denied.
+A year later, when Daniel Webster petitioned the Boston Board of Aldermen to hold a reception at Faneuil Hall, his permit was denied.
 Mayor Bigelow and members of the Board all feared that a disturbance similar to the one that had erupted the year prior would occur.
 A political backlash quickly brewed.
 To resolve matters, Bigelow formally sent a committee to Webster to personally invite him to speak at Faneuil Hall.
 Webster promptly declined the invitation, arguing that it was no longer convenient for him to attend.
 In that year's elections, Bigelow was defeated, no doubt because of his handling of the Shadrach Affair and his public rebuke of Webster.